hsnsh/hsnsh/README.md

 - 👋 Hi, I’m @hsnsh
-- 👀 I’m interested in in software development
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning GO programming language
+- 🌱 I’m currently learning GO&Python
-- 📫 How to reach me -> hsnsh@outlook.com
+- 📫 How to reach me: hsnsh@outlook.com

 <!---
 hsnsh/hsnsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.